youanahabib117/youanahabib117/README.md

 ### Featured Projects
 - Sales Data Warehouse
-  - Designed and implemented a sales data warehouse schema that integrated **CRM and ERP** sources into a relational model using an **end-to-end pipeline**
+  - Designed and implemented a sales data warehouse schema that integrated **CRM and ERP** sources using an **end-to-end pipeline** for data transformation, exploration, and analysis.
 - Insurance Data Analysis and Cost Prediction:
   - Conducted **hypothesis testing and applied supervised learning techniques** to identify factors that drive high medical costs, while **suggesting actionable business insights**
 - Detecting Pneumonia Presence using Machine Learning: